 - With that being said, I look for stems with a more organic shape.
 Sometimes, the wilder the better.
 You don’t want it to look as though you placed a perfectly crafted piece of fake greenery into your vases and vessels.

 - Look for bendable or wired stems so that you can arrange your fake plants to your liking.
+This helps to make them look much more lifelike.

 - If buying online, be sure to read the reviews!
 If there are a large number, you can usually really upon the quality reports.
-This is particularly true on sites like Amazon and eBay.
+This is particularly true on sites like Amazon and Wayfair.

 - I’ve had the best success in buying realistic fake plants when I’ve looked for the following varieties: fig leaves, tropicals, maidenhair ferns, succulent varieties, boxwoods, natural greenery branches and stems and other fern varieties.
 The benefit to many of these is that even when real, they sometimes look fake.